-All of your savings to this point will be captured by the FAFSA and will affect your Expected Family Contribution (EFC) — the amount of money you’ll pay for college out of pocket.
+All of your savings to this point will be captured by the FAFSA and will affect your EFC — the amount of money you’ll pay for college out of pocket.

 Thankfully, the FAFSA will give you a break for having a larger family and for having multiple kids in college.

 - FAFSA: Your dollar-figure EFC is divided by the number of kids in your household.
 With two daughters less than four years apart, for example, an $18,000 EFC would be split into $9,000 for each child while they’re in school.

 - CSS Profile: Used primarily by private colleges, it may be less accommodating than the FAFSA.
 According to Goal Investor, your EFC could be decreased by about a third for each college student in the family.

 As you’re completing the FAFSA and potentially the CSS Profile, don’t go it alone.
 You might know how to save for your kids’ college expenses, but they should too.

 - Encouraging your kids to apply for scholarships and perhaps earning their own income to put toward the cost of college

 - Looking into the possibility of gaining college credits while in high school, perhaps via AP classes or dual enrollment